HarryXu497/odyssey/README.md

 # odyssey

-A mobile travel companion app tailored for you, by Patrick Wei && Harry Xu.
+A mobile travel companion app tailored for you, by Patrick Wei and Harry Xu.

 ## features